angulardart-community/site-angulardart/src/guide/setup.md

 1. In WebStorm, the Dart plugin comes in pre-installed.
 If you find yourself having no syntax highlighting for Dart files or if you're using another IntelliJ-based IDE, installed the [Dart plugin](https://plugins.jetbrains.com/plugin/6351-dart/) for IntelliJ.
 2. Open the project folder.
 On the top right of the screen, click the button **Add Configuration...** This will open up the "Run/Debug Configurations" window.
 ![WebStorm Run/Debug Configuration Window](/guide/images/webstorm-run-configuration.png)
-3. Click on the plus sign on the top left or the **Add new configuration...** on the middle right.
+3. Click on the plus sign on the top left or the **Add new run configuration...** on the middle right.
 In the drop-down list, choose **Dart Web**.
 4. WebStorm will tell you that "Path to HTML file is not specified".
 In the "HTML File" field, choose the file `web/index.html`.
 5. You can also store the configuration file if you want by checking the **Store as project file** checkbox.
 WebStorm will remember your setup regardless.